 October saw another award for David Salisbury, this time at the inaugural Conservatory & Orangery industry awards in the headline category for larger installations.
 A pleasure to pick up the award from BBC Breakfast’s Louise Minchin.

 November seemed to fly by, with the month rounded off with a significant influx of new orders putting us well ahead of last year to date in terms of overall new business.
-We also enjoyed another successful event in collaboration with our partners Tom Howley Kitchens, this time at their Esher showroom.
-We look forward to further events next year, with Guildford, Cheltenham and Tunbridge Wells already being discussed.

 In the final few weeks before Christmas, we had time to launch our new Commercial Buildings brochure, ready for this phase of our marketing plan to be implemented in the New Year, whilst Christmas Jumper Day and the David Salisbury Christmas Party were suitably merry occasions(!).